Evidence-Synthesis-Hub/Tools/README.md

 - Showing how each tool works, with examples from agricultural research and practice.

-- Explaining what each tool is good for—and where it struggles—when applied to farming systems, crop and livestock studies, or rural livelihoods.
+- Explaining what each tool is good for, and where it struggles, when applied to farming systems, crop and livestock studies, or rural livelihoods.

 - Providing shared code, templates, and training materials tailored to agricultural evidence synthesis.